Good to know

 What Are Inline Skate Bearings?

-Skate bearings or roller blade bearings are small cylindrical pieces that fit between the axle and the core of the wheel.
+Skate bearings are small cylindrical pieces that fit between the axle and the core of the wheel.
 Every inline skate wheel is equipped with two bearings and a spacer between them.
 Bearings are made of a large outer ring and a smaller inner ring.
 Small steel balls can be found between these rings.
 These are what enables wheels to move freely on the skate.
-Covers called “shields”, prevent the bearings from getting dirty.
+Covers called "shields" prevent quick deterioration of the bearings, increasing durability.

 Choosing New Inline Skate Bearings